leloykun/leloykun.github.io/content/ponder/steepest-descent-finsler/index.md

 where the 'natural' feature norm here is the RMS norm or the scaled Euclidean norm while the 'natural' weight norm is the RMS-to-RMS norm or the scaled spectral norm.

-Note that the spectral norm does not follow the [Parallelogram Law](https://en.wikipedia.org/wiki/Parallelogram_law) and so it is not induced by an inner product and therefore non-Riemannian.
+Note that the spectral norm does not satisfy the [Parallelogram Law](https://en.wikipedia.org/wiki/Parallelogram_law) and so it is not induced by an inner product and therefore non-Riemannian.
 It does, however, induce a Finsler-structure on the manifold--an example of what we're trying to generalize here!

 {{< /collapse >}}